altdesktop/i3ipc-glib/README.md

 ### Task List

-Here is a list of all the tasks that need to be done before releasing version 0.0.1 to the public.
+Here is a list of all the tasks that need to be done.
 You can pick something from this list and work on it by sending me an email or making an issue so we can coordinate.

 - [X] Queries
 - [X] Events
 - [X] Subscriptions
 - [ ] Async commands
 - [ ] Container helper functions
-- [ ] Python wrapper for scripting
-- [ ] Perl, JavaScript, Ruby, Lua wrappers
+- [ ] Language overrides

 You can also help by fixing memory leaks, writing documentation, starring the repository, telling your friends, or giving to starving children in Uganda.